 Looking at your genetic data might uncover information that some people find surprising.
-This information can be relatively benign and even amusing.
+This information can be relatively benign.
 At other times, the information you learn can have profound implications for both you and your family.
 23andMe cannot provide you with an exhaustive list of all the unexpected things you might uncover during your genetic exploration, but in general these things fall into four main categories.

 Genetic information can also tell you things about your ancestry and origins, and therefore about your relationship to other groups of people across the globe.
 Sometimes this information will confirm things you already know about your particular heritage or origins.
 At other times, this information might surprise you, and you might learn that you share a genetic history with unexpected groups.

 Different people feel differently about this kind of information; some people are excited about these new connections and others take more time to integrate this information into their sense of self.
 As with much of the information you might uncover on your genetic voyage, how this new information makes you feel will depend on your personal viewpoint.

 Because our genes are part of our family heritage, genetic information can sometimes reveal things about our biological relationships to other family members.
 In the process of learning about your genetic makeup and comparing that with others, you may discover relatives who were previously unknown to you, these could be relatives you’ve been looking for and are excited to connect with or relatives (sometimes even close relatives like brothers or sisters) that you didn’t know existed.
 Your genetic profile can also lead you to other, distant branches of your family tree.

 In a similar way, genetic information can also reveal that someone you thought you were related to is not your biological relative.
 This happens most frequently in the case of paternity, where someone learns that their biological father is not who they thought it was.

 Because genetic information is hereditary, knowing something about your genetics also tells you something about those closely related to you.
 Your family may or may not want to know this information, and relationships with others can be affected by learning about your DNA.